blindfuchskatz/prefix_search/README.md

 ## Run google Benchmark Framework

-In addition to the simple performance measurement during executing the e2e tests, there is the opportunity to run a more sophisticated performance measurement with the google benchmark framework.
+In addition to basic performance measurement during the execution of e2e tests, there is an opportunity to conduct more sophisticated performance analysis using the Google Benchmark framework.

 To run the google benchmark framework execute the following command: